AadeshThoppae/AI-Learning-Companion/README.md

 > "Can you help me generate simple JavaDoc for this code ..."
 ##### Reflection:
 ChatGPT is great at writing, so it naturally produced detailed and well-structured JavaDoc comments.
 However, the generated documentation was often too long and more detailed than necessary.
 We used its output as a solid draft and then refined it to match our project’s style and level of detail.

+##### GitHub Copilot for PR Drafts and Reviews

+##### Reflection:
+We used GitHub Copilot’s built-in GitHub integration to assist with pull requests across multiple PRs.
+For example, in PR [#14](https://github.com/AadeshThoppae/AI-Learning-Companion/pull/14), we clicked “Write draft summary” to generate a clear pull request description and “Request code review” to let Copilot highlight minor typos and small code improvements before the human review.
+This feature helped streamline the review process, reduce trivial corrections, and still allowed us to verify and adjust all changes manually.

 ## Tutorials and External References
 - Card Flip Animation Tutorial: [A Card Flip with Tailwind](https://www.telerik.com/blogs/card-flip-tailwind)